Updated June 2024 by Kristina Johansen

 Kidney function, hydration and urine colour

-When your dog is sufficiently hydrated, their kidneys go about their job as usual.
-However, in those instances when your dog is dehydrated (which could be for any number of reasons), their kidneys have to switch gear.
+When your dog is sufficiently hydrated, the kidneys go about their job as usual.
+However, in those instances when your dog is dehydrated (which could be for any number of reasons), the kidneys have to switch gears.
 They need to work harder to retain and conserve as much water as possible while still removing metabolic waste and toxins.
 They do this by mixing these toxins and waste with as little water as possible, meaning a large amount of toxins can be handled and excreted in a relatively small amount of water.
 This results in concentrated urine (darker yellow in colour).

 Why water matters